merts1905/Twitter-Sentiment-Analysis-via-Machine-Learning-Algorithms/README.md

 -This dataset has 800k negative labeled tweets and 200k positive labeled tweets and mentions

--I shuffled data randomly using shuffle.py and using main.py i divide dataset into 5 different size so that i can see the effects of dataset size on my project.These divided datasets have %60 negative labeled tweets and %40 positive labeled tweets
+-I shuffled data randomly using shuffle.py and using main.py for dividing dataset into 5 different size so that i can see the effects of dataset size on my project.These divided datasets have %60 negative labeled tweets and %40 positive labeled tweets

 -Train models with LSTN.py,CNN.py,NB.py,RF.py,SVM.py

--It generates pickle file that saves model
+-It generates pickle files that saves model

 -Using this saved model you can make predictions on live tweets